Integrated Fisheries Management Plan summary

 The recreational fishery is open coast-wide year-round and is an open entry fishery with a daily bag limit, two-day possession limit and gear limits.

-Stock assessment, science and indigenous knowledge - IFMP section 2 and 3
+Stock assessment, science and Indigenous knowledge - IFMP section 2 and 3

 Stock assessments of Green Sea Urchins are generally performed every three years and involve analyzing data collected from both fishery-dependent and fishery-independent (surveys) sources.
 The main objectives of the surveys are to assess variability in Green Sea Urchin populations, calculate density estimates and monitor impacts of commercial harvesting.
 Fishery-independent surveys also provide information about the sublegal portion of the population and thus insight regarding recruitment into the fishery.